hazelcast/hazelcast-code-samples/hazelcast-integration/amazon-ec2/README.md

 ## What is the Chef recipe doing?

 You'll have noted that once Vagrant has created the virtual machines it installs Chef on those machines using the Omnibus plug-in and then executes the Chef recipe called `hazelcast-integration-amazon-ec2`.
-Let's take a look at that code now, you'll find the source for that in a file called [default.rb](./src/main/chef/cookbooks/hazelcast-integration-amazon-ec2/recipes/default.rb)
+Let's take a look at that code now, you'll find the source for that in a file called [default.rb](./src/main/chef/cookbooks/hazelcast-integration-amazon-ec2/recipes/default.rb) under `/src/main/chef/cookbooks/hazelcast-integration-amazon-ec2/recipes`

 ```ruby
 #